salilab/rmf/doc/FileFormat.md

 When adding data to an %RMF file that is just to be used for internal consumption, one should create a new category.
-For example, [IMP](http://www.integrativemodeling.org) defines an ''imp'' category when arbitrary particle data is stored.
+For example, [IMP](http://www.integrativemodeling.org) defines an ''imp'' category when arbitrary particle data are stored.

 If, instead, the data is likely to be a general interest, it probably makes sense to add it to the documentation of this library so that the